guibracco/revolvos/README.md

 # revolvos
-The Earth revolvos around the Sun.
+The Earth Revolvos around the Sun.